 Text formatting – Changing the font, font size, font color, bold, italicizing, underline, etc.

-Copying, cutting, and pasting – Once text is entered into a document, it can be copied or cut and pasted in the current document or another document.
+Copying, cutting, and pasting – Once the text is enter into a document, it can be copy or cut and pasted into the current document or another document.

 Multimedia – Insert clip art, charts, images, pictures, and video into a document.

 Spelling and Grammar – Checks for spelling and grammar errors in a document.